3 Rules of Thumb for Finding a Marketing Job

 In the book The Start-Up of You, authors Reid Hoffman (co-founder of LinkedIn) and Ben Casnocha impart some helpful advice in this area: Great people, like great companies, are always evolving.
 They’re never finished and never fully developed.
 Each day presents an opportunity to learn more, do more, grow more.

 3. Mind Your Manners

 You have the focus, you have the skills, and now you’ve found that one-in-45 million perfect job.
 Congratulations, you are almost there!
-But how you run You, Inc. and manage the process of applying and interviewing for a job is a demonstration of your work, so handle it with care.
+But remember, the process of applying and interviewing for a job is a demonstration of your work, so handle it with care.
 Treat all of your interactions with potential employers, colleagues and recruiters with professionalism and keep the lines of communication open.
 You never know where your next job might come from.
-And maintaining a professional reputation goes beyond your personal interactions and extends to your digital footprint as well.
-Being active on LinkedIn and social media is a great way to stand out and build your network, but stay mindful of how your comments, activities and photos will be viewed by potential employers or clients.

 Maintaining a professional reputation goes beyond your personal interactions and extends to your digital footprint as well.
 Build your network and stand out online with active LinkedIn and social media channels.
 That said, consider how potential employers or clients might view your comments, activities, and photos.